Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Results

 \subsection{Impact of CCSN model on BH masses}

 Figure~\ref{fig:rapid} shows the mass of compact objects we obtain assuming the rapid CCSN model described in \cite{fryer2012}.
-This model is the same we assumed to present the results of \cite{spera2019}.
 In contrast, Figure~\ref{fig:compac} is based on the compactness criterion.
 By considering these different models, we want to quantify the uncertainty on BH mass deriving from CCSN prescriptions.

 The main sources of uncertainty are the amount of fallback, the minimum value of the compactness (or carbon-oxygen mass) required for direct collapse and the fate of the hydrogen envelope (if any).
 The rapid model by \cite{fryer2012} assumes that fallback can be efficient (mass accreted by fallback $m_{\rm fb}\ge{}0.2$ M$_\odot$) and that stars with carbon-oxygen core mass $m_{\rm CO}\ge{}11$ M$_\odot$ collapse to BH directly, including their hydrogen envelope (if any).
 In contrast, in the compactness model we assume no fallback at all and we require that stars with compactness $\xi{}_{2.5}\ge{}0.3$ collapse to BH directly.
 In the case of direct collapse with the compactness criterion, if $f_{\rm H}=0.0$ ($f_{\rm H}=0.9$) we assume that the hydrogen envelope does not collapse (90~\% of the hydrogen envelope collapses) to BH.